ilya-baak/mdadm-Linear-Device/README.md

 # mdadm-Linear-Device
-An implementation of the Linear Device functionality in mdadm for JBOD with caching and network support.
+An implementation of the Linear Device functionality in mdadm for JBOD with caching and networking.
-PLEASE NOTE: I do not own the tester, trace files, JBOD object files, JBOD Server or utility files.
-These were provided to me, as the focus of this project was actually implementation of mdadm, the cache, and network.

-The following were implemented by myself: mdadm.c, cache.c, and net.c

 mdadm.c is a layer above JBOD.
 Given the device driver for JBOD, with a list of commands such as mount/unmount JBOD, disk/block seeking, and read/write (you can find these commands in JBOD.h), mdadm.c implements the device driver functions for JBOD as a Linear Device.